emreozcelik/M-Audio-CODE-SysEx-Reverse-Engineering/README.md

 `f0 00 01 05 7f 31 05 62 xx f7`

 > xx = ID

+Keep in mind that the RAM is denoted by the number 00.
+All other operations, as far as I know, are performed entirely in RAM.

 ##### Write Byte 0, 127, 128, 255 (Command 67 - Port 1):
 ```